libreddit/libreddit/README.md

 - 🚀 Fast: written in Rust for blazing fast speeds and safety
 - ☁️ Light: no javascript, no ads, no tracking
 - 🕵 Private: all requests are proxied through the server, including media
-- 🔒 Safe: does not rely on Reddit's OAuth-requiring APIs
+- 🔒 Safe: does not rely on Reddit OAuth or require a Reddit API Key
 - 📱 Responsive: works great on mobile!

 Think Invidious but for Reddit.
 Watch your cat videos without being watched.